tranquilit/WAPT-Documentation/source/wapt-configuration/wapt-deploy/index.rst

 The first method is manual and the procedure must be applied on each machine.

-The second one is automated and relies on :abbr:`GPO (Group Policy Objects)`.
+The second one is automated and relies on a :abbr:`GPO (Group Policy Objects)`.

 .. note::